About Cancer Treatment

 Treatment Protocols for Cancer: Overview

 The conventional, primary methods of treating cancer are surgery, radiation therapy, chemotherapy, hormone therapy, and immunotherapy/biological therapy.
-Your doctor will determine which treatment or treatments are best for you.
+Your healthcare provider will determine which treatment or treatments are best for you.

 The first step in preparing for your cancer treatment is to find an oncologist and treatment center.
-Ask your general or primary care physician for a referral or contact government and professional medical organizations, such as your state's health department, the National Cancer Institute, or the American Medical Association, for information on cancer specialists and treatment centers in your area.
+Ask your general or primary healthcare provider for a referral or contact government and professional medical organizations, such as your state's health department, the National Cancer Institute, or the American Medical Association, for information on cancer specialists and treatment centers in your area.

 Understanding the Late Effects of Cancer and Its Treatment

-Buying Drugs Online: It's Convenient and Private, but Beware of 'Rogue Sites'
+Buying Medicines Online: It's Convenient and Private, but Beware of 'Rogue Sites'

 Cancer Treatment Team